carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 While a `process` defines what command or script has to be executed, the `executor` determines how that script is actually run in the target system.

 If not otherwise specified, processes are executed on the local computer.
-The local executor is very useful for pipeline development and testing purposes, but for real world computational pipelines a High Performance Cluster (HPC) or Cloud platform is often required.
+The local executor is very useful for pipeline development, testing, and small scale workflows, but for large scale computational pipelines, a High Performance Cluster (HPC) or Cloud platform is often required.

 <p align="center">
    <img alt="Processes and channels" src="../fig/executor.png" width="250">